bereanarchive/bereanarchive/articles/biology/hiv-evolution.md

 ## HIV Mutations

-HIV has "about 2×10^-5^ mutations per site per replication cycle."[^zanini-2017] An earlier study "reported a much higher mutation rate," but it "focused on integrated <dfn>provirus</dfn> and might not reflect the mutational frequency in the circulating HIV-1 virions."[^zanini-2017]  The HIV-1 genome is 9181 ++nucleotides++, so that works out to:
+HIV has "about 2×10^-5^ mutations per site per replication cycle."[^zanini-2017] An earlier study "reported a much higher mutation rate," but it "focused on integrated ++provirus++ and might not reflect the mutational frequency in the circulating HIV-1 virions."[^zanini-2017]  The HIV-1 genome is 9181 ++nucleotides++, so that works out to:

-{:class="highlight compact"}
+{[class="highlight compact"]}

 1. HIV has about 0.18 mutations per replication, or one mutation every 5.6 replications.
 2. HIV genomes have had a total of about 10^22^ mutations since first entering humans about 100 years ago.